-- One year of basic physics with lab (Phys 201 and lab; Phys 202 and lab) Most medical schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.
+- One year of basic physics with lab (Phys 201 and lab; Phys 202 and lab OR Phys 217 and 218) Most osteopathic schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.

 - One year of organic chemistry with lab (Chem 250 and lab; Chem 251 and lab)

 - A number of schools also require coursework in calculus or college-level math, behavioral science (psychology), the humanities (especially English composition), and computers.
-Some more competitive schools require advanced-level science courses, especially for students who meet basic requirements through high school advanced placement credits.
+Some more competitive schools require advanced-level science courses such as biochemistry, genetics, and cell and molecular biology, especially for students who meet basic requirements through high school advanced placement credits.